moira-alert/doc/source/installation/docker.rst

 .. warning:: This is a third-party installation container provided by community.
 Use at your own risk.

-You can quickly test a local moira installationg using Docker_ containers provided by Toby Jackson.
+You can quickly test a local Moira installationg using Docker_ containers provided by Toby Jackson.

 .. code-block:: bash